 3. May I know where I can find the official source for this piece of information?

 The procedures are published at the official Home Quarantine Application page by the Ministry of Health here.

 4. There are several terms and conditions available on the internet for travellers entering Malaysia.
-Did the Malaysian government issue an official poster?
+Did the Malaysian government issue an official infographic?

-Here is the official poster issued by the Ministry of Health.
+Here is the official infographic issued by the Ministry of Health.

 5. Can families travelling with children below 18 years old who don’t have their vaccinations yet apply for Malaysia home quarantine?